 NuGet is a popular way of simplifying the use of NCache in your .NET application.
 When you use NuGet to install the NCache package, it copies the library files to your Visual Studio solution and automatically updates your project (add references, change config files, etc.).

-Create a new ASP.NET application (or ASP.NET Core) in Microsoft Visual Studio.
+Create a new ASP.NET Web application (or ASP.NET Core Web Application) in Microsoft Visual Studio.

-Install NCache NuGet Package for Professional Edition by executing the following command in Package Manager Console inside Visual Studio:
+For NCache Open Source Edition, install NuGet Package by executing the following command in Package Manager Console inside Visual Studio:

 Verify Assembly References once this package is installed, please verify that references of following assemblies have been added to your application.